10 Mark 1888 A "Prussia" (Germany, German Empire)

 Auction prices

 Find out the current coin value of the German 10 Mark 1888 "Prussia" with mark A. This gold coin from the times of German Empire struck at the Berlin Mint.
-The record price belongs to the lot 255 sold at the Auktionshaus Rapp auction for CHF 5,400.
-Bidding took place November 25, 2014.
+The record price belongs to the lot 6051 sold at the Fritz Rudolf Künker GmbH & Co.
+KG auction for EUR 5,500.
+Bidding took place March 18, 2016.

 Сondition